Ioannis Rallis: Imprisonment and death

 After the liberation of Greece, Rallis was sentenced to life imprisonment for collaboration and treason.
 He died in prison in 1946.

 Personal life

-Ioannis Rallis's son Georgios Rallis became prime minister during 1980-1981.
+Ioannis Rallis's son Georgios Rallis became prime minister from 1980 to 1981.
 In 1947, Georgios published a book entitled Ioannis Rallis Speaks from the Grave, which consisted of a remorseful text written by his father during his imprisonment.
 A womanizer, during his tenure as Quisling prime minister he had an affair with stage actress Eleni Papadaki.
 His relationship caused a sensation in the Athens of the time, fueled by the antagonistic left-wing press.